What is this medication?

 What if I miss a dose?

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.
 Each dose should be separated by about 48 hours.
-If you accidentally take a dose on 2 consecutive days, call your doctor or health care professional.
+If you accidentally take a dose on 2 consecutive days, call your care team.

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-- a skin sore with a black-blue color, swelling, or drainage
+- skin sore with a black-blue color, swelling, or drainage at site where injected

 - unusual bleeding or bruising